 2.0 miles round trip | ~25 ft elevation gain | Easy

 Sometimes the best hike is the one that asks the least of you.
-The Fremont River Trail follows the river through the Fruita Historic District — shaded by cottonwoods, alongside the sound of moving water, with the orchards and old pioneer homesteads nearby.
-In March, the first wildflowers begin appearing along the south-facing banks, and bird activity in the riparian zone picks up noticeably as migration begins.
-It’s a perfect morning walk before breakfast, and a lovely way to ease into the park on your first day.
+The Fremont River Trail follows the river through the Fruita Historic District — shaded by cottonwoods, alongside moving water, with the orchards and old pioneer homesteads right there.
+In March, the first wildflowers start showing up along the south-facing banks, and bird activity in the riparian zone picks up noticeably as migration gets going.
+It’s a perfect morning walk before breakfast.
+A lovely way to ease into the park on your first day.

 Fremont River trail through cottonwood trees in Capitol Reef's Fruita Historic District